 The first sentence: ‘In the grounds of a ruined monastery, on the outskirts of Siena, a girl awoke in a charnel house,’ immediately sets the macabre tone, entwining reality with the fantasy of fairy tales.
 Then before the first chapter has run its course, off-the-cuff world-building – with phrases such as ‘when the monks lived here’ to describe the characters’ home and ‘there were rumours from Central Asia of a man who crafted carts and boats’ when referring to the protagonist’s mother’s magical ability of ‘bone binding’ – has filled the air with the thick, rich mustiness of untold stories.

-Her fifth book for children, A Secret of Bird and Bone must cement Hargrave’s reputation as one of the most exciting voices in children’s literature today.
+Her fifth book for children, A Secret of Birds and Bone must cement Hargrave’s reputation as one of the most exciting voices in children’s literature today.
 It tells the story of Sofia, the latest daughter in a long line of ‘bone binders’, craftsmen who can fashion beautiful and intricate objects out of bone and then mystically fuse them together.
 These creations are no longer ghoulish Frankenstein pieces, carcasses glued together, but new, complete and seamless wholes.
 The symbolism of the bones and the stories, lives, even souls, held in their marrow gives the tale great weight.

 Sofia is enamoured with what she sees as the power and legend of her mother.
 However, this love and admiration is tested when, after a long period secluded in her workshop fashioning a final and secret project, her mother disappears on the morning of Sofia’s twelfth birthday.
 The search for her takes Sofia and her brother Ermin to the heart and catacombs of the small-pox ridden city from which their mother had banned them.
 The ensuing adventure is fast, frantic, unexpected and glorious.